getodk/central-backend/docs/database.md

     roles   ||--o{ assignments : ""

 ```

- >_(The diagram has actual table names in the boxes but in the following description, I have used entity nouns and put table name in the brackets where necessary)_

-This area of the database deals with the users, their access rights and audit logs.
+This area of the database deals with the users, their access rights and audit logs.At the center of user management, we have Actors.
+An Actor is a generic reference to someone who can take action, represented by a User, Public Link, or Field Key.

 - A User is an Actor.
 - A Public Link (public_links) is an Actor, it is generated for anonymous submission through Enketo (web).